How to Choose Your Wedge, Respect Context, and Build Products That Change Real Trajectories in EdTech

 Focus in an Overstimulated EdTech Market

-The EdTech/AI space is full of attractive buzzwords: gamification, neuro-edtech, adaptive learning, copilots for everything.
-Greg pointed to something more mundane: some of the strongest businesses in this space are built on narrow wedges like:
+The EdTech and AI space is filled with enticing buzzwords: gamification, neuro-edtech, adaptive learning, and copilots for everything.
+However, Greg pointed out that some of the most successful businesses in this space are built on narrow wedges.
+Examples include:

-a single gamification plugin that improves engagement in existing courses
+A single gamification plugin that enhances engagement in existing courses.

-an accessibility plugin that makes e-learning usable for learners who were effectively excluded
+An accessibility plugin that makes e-learning usable for learners who were previously excluded.

-These are not grand “reinvent education” visions.
-They are focused answers to specific pains.
+These are not grand visions of “reinventing education.”
+They are focused solutions to specific problems.

-Pick one problem, for one user, in one context.
-“Help first-year CS students complete weekly exercises” is a better starting point than “fix computer science education.”
+Pick One Problem: Choose one problem for one user in one context.
+For instance, “Help first-year CS students complete weekly exercises” is a better starting point than “fix computer science education.”

-Anchor on outcomes, not activity.
-Design around completion rates, concept mastery, reduction in manual teacher effort — not number of prompts, minutes in app, or AI conversations.
+Anchor on Outcomes: Design around completion rates, concept mastery, and reduced manual teacher effort.
+Avoid focusing on metrics like the number of prompts or minutes spent in the app.

-Ignore 90% of trends on purpose.
-You don’t need to bolt on a “community,” a marketplace, and a chatbot in v1.
-Focus is not only a product choice; it’s a cultural constraint on what you allow into your roadmap.
+Ignore 90% of Trends: You don’t need to add a “community,” a marketplace, and a chatbot in version one.
+Focus is not just a product choice; it’s a cultural constraint on what you allow into your roadmap.

 Local-First, Global-Aware

-Greg also stressed something many globally ambitious teams would rather ignore: education problems don’t transfer 1:1 between contexts.
+Greg also emphasized a point that many globally ambitious teams often overlook: education problems do not transfer seamlessly between contexts.

-A solution that works beautifully in one Polish university may fail completely in a rural school in another country.
-Not because the code is bad, but because:
+A solution that works beautifully in one Polish university may fail entirely in a rural school in another country.
+This isn’t due to poor code, but rather because:

-Pilot deeply in one context.
-A real department, a real school, a real community.
-Not an abstract “global learner.”
+Pilot Deeply: Focus on a real department, a real school, and a real community.
+Avoid the abstract notion of a “global learner.”

-Design with constraints in mind.
-Assume uneven bandwidth, mixed devices and older hardware, and teachers with very limited time and support.
+Design with Constraints: Assume uneven bandwidth, mixed devices, and older hardware.
+Recognize that teachers may have very limited time and support.

-Keep your solution configurable, not hard-coded.
-So you can later adapt calendars, grading scales, languages, and policies without rebuilding the product from scratch.
+Keep Solutions Configurable: Ensure your product can adapt to different calendars, grading scales, languages, and policies without needing a complete rebuild.

-“Local-first, global-aware” is a more honest and ultimately more scalable stance than “global from day one.”
-The goal isn’t to avoid specificity; it’s to start specific while leaving room to generalize.
+“Local-first, global-aware” is a more honest and scalable approach than “global from day one.”
+The goal is not to avoid specificity but to start specific while leaving room for generalization.

 Hard Problems Are Layered Problems

-One of the concrete challenges Greg mentioned is university dropout.
-Institutions have been trying to reduce it for more than a decade, with only partial success.
+One concrete challenge Greg discussed is university dropout rates.
+Institutions have struggled to reduce these rates for over a decade, achieving only partial success.

-What matters here is his framing: dropout is multi-layered.
-It’s not just about learning materials or a better user interface.
-Financial stress, mental health, family obligations, poor academic preparation, lack of belonging — all of these interact.
+Dropout is not just about learning materials or user interfaces.
+It involves financial stress, mental health, family obligations, poor academic preparation, and a lack of belonging—all of which interact.

-In an AI-heavy moment, it’s tempting to pitch “we reduce dropout with personalization and nudges.”
-That’s the kind of oversimplification that erodes trust.
+In an AI-driven environment, it’s tempting to claim, “We reduce dropout with personalization and nudges.”
+However, this oversimplification erodes trust.

 Respecting complexity doesn’t mean you can’t contribute.
-It means you’re clear about which layer you’re touching, and you design your system to work with the rest of the human infrastructure, not pretend to replace it.
+It means being clear about which layer you’re addressing and designing your system to work with existing human infrastructure.

 Equal Access as a 10-Year Benchmark

-Greg articulated a simple ten-year test: in a decade, will a kid in rural Poland have access to learning quality comparable to a student at an elite university?
-And more generally: will we have fewer “lost geniuses” — people whose potential was never realized because they were born in the wrong place or into the wrong circumstances?
+Greg proposed a simple ten-year test: in a decade, will a child in rural Poland have access to learning quality comparable to that of a student at an elite university?
+More broadly, will we have fewer “lost geniuses”—individuals whose potential was never realized due to their circumstances?

-Design for imperfect conditions, not ideal ones.
-If your product only shines on modern hardware and fast internet, it’s likely excluding exactly the learners who’d benefit most.
+Design for Imperfect Conditions: If your product only excels on modern hardware and fast internet, it likely excludes the very learners who would benefit most.

-Think beyond institutional budgets.
-Equal access is partly a business model choice: tiers or sponsorship models that reach low-resource environments, and ways for individuals to access value even if their institution never buys.
+Think Beyond Institutional Budgets: Equal access is partly a business model choice.
+Consider tiers or sponsorship models that reach low-resource environments, allowing individuals to access value even if their institution does not purchase.

-Be intentional about who your product is really for.
-There’s nothing wrong with building for well-funded schools — as long as you don’t claim you’re “fixing access for everyone” while doing it.
+Be Intentional About Your Audience: There’s nothing wrong with building for well-funded schools, as long as you don’t claim to be “fixing access for everyone” while doing so.

-Equal access doesn’t happen by accident.
-It happens when teams treat it as a design constraint and a north star, not just a talking point.
+Equal access doesn’t occur by accident.
+It happens when teams treat it as a design constraint and a guiding principle, rather than just a talking point.

 AI Disruption and the Shift from Content to Pathways

-Another of Greg’s points cuts against the “AI is just hype” narrative: job losses driven by automation and AI are real and already visible in some markets.
-Many estimates suggest that more than half the workforce will need substantial upskilling or reskilling over the coming years.
+Another of Greg’s insights challenges the narrative that “AI is just hype.”
+Job losses driven by automation and AI are real and already visible in some markets.
+Many estimates suggest that more than half the workforce will need significant upskilling or reskilling in the coming years.

-If that’s true, then the job of AI-enhanced education is not simply to generate more content.
-It is to help people move from one life path to another with dignity and confidence.
+If this is the case, then the role of AI-enhanced education is not merely to generate more content.
+It is to help individuals transition from one life path to another with dignity and confidence.

-Think in terms of pathways, not prompts.
-A useful system doesn’t just answer today’s question; it helps someone see where they stand now (skills and gaps), a believable next role or competence, and the steps and projects that could get them there.
+Think in Terms of Pathways: A useful system doesn’t just answer today’s question; it helps individuals understand their current skills and gaps, identify a believable next role, and outline the steps needed to get there.

-Make room for identity and emotion.
-Losing a job is not just an information problem.
-It’s a hit to identity and self-worth.
-Tools that assume a calm, confident learner will miss the point.
+Consider Identity and Emotion: Losing a job is not just an information issue; it impacts identity and self-worth.
+Tools that assume a calm, confident learner may miss the mark.

-Measure success in changed trajectories.
-Did someone complete a transition into a new role?
-Did they stay in a program that would traditionally lose them?
-These are harder to measure than “lessons completed,” but far more meaningful.
+Measure Success by Changed Trajectories: Did someone transition into a new role?
+Did they remain in a program that typically loses students?
+These metrics are harder to measure than “lessons completed,” but they are far more meaningful.

-If AI in education leaves people with more content but no clearer path, we will have wasted this moment.
+If AI in education results in more content but no clearer path, we will have squandered this opportunity.

 Mindset, Fear, and Psychological Safety

-Finally, Greg shared a personal story: internalizing in school that he was “bad at maths,” then later freezing completely during a practice lesson when he stood in front of a class.
-That experience was so intense that he didn’t want anything more to do with teaching.
+Finally, Greg shared a personal story about internalizing the belief that he was “bad at maths.”
+This belief led to a freezing moment during a practice lesson in front of a class, making him hesitant to engage with teaching further.

-This isn’t just a personal anecdote.
-It’s a reminder that mindset and psychological safety are prerequisites for learning and for adopting new tools.
+This anecdote serves as a reminder that mindset and psychological safety are prerequisites for learning and for adopting new tools.

-Treat reluctance as a signal, not resistance.
-If teachers are slow to adopt your tool, the problem may not be usability alone.
-It may be fear of being exposed, judged, or replaced.
-Your product and messaging can either amplify or reduce that fear.
+Treat Reluctance as a Signal: If teachers are slow to adopt your tool, the issue may not be usability alone.
+It could stem from fear of exposure, judgment, or replacement.
+Your product and messaging can either amplify or diminish that fear.

-We cannot seriously talk about “AI in classrooms” while ignoring the emotional reality of the humans we expect to use it.
+We cannot genuinely discuss “AI in classrooms” without acknowledging the emotional realities of the humans expected to use it.

 Using This Moment Well

-Underneath all of Greg Margas’s points is a simple, uncomfortable question: when we look back in ten years, will we be able to say we used this moment well?
+At the core of Greg Margas’s insights lies a simple, uncomfortable question: when we look back in ten years, will we be able to say we used this moment wisely?

-For builders, that doesn’t translate into “solve everything.”
-It translates into something much more operational:
+For builders, this doesn’t mean “solve everything.”
+Instead, it translates into actionable steps:

 Choose one real problem and one real context.